jeffgbutler/TanzuWorkshops/java/00_SpringBoot.md

    - Spring Boot: the latest version of Spring Boot (2.5.5 at the time of writing)
    - Group: `microservice.workshop`
    - Artifact: `boot-demo`
-   - Name, Description, Package Name: accepts the defaults
+   - Name, Description, Package Name: accept the defaults
    - Packaging: Jar
    - Java Version: 11
 1. For dependencies, add the following: